Infratructure and Built Environment

 Are we on the cusp of a major revolution in how we live?
 Competing forces of supply, demand, affordability, location and more are causing a community-wide crisis.
 Some of the solutions may surprise us.
-How will the needs of seniors and people with disabilities change the legislative priorities before us?
+How will needs of seniors and people with disabilities change legislative priorities?

 Threats to Aging

 Presented by: Matt Santelli, Pierce County ADRC

 Seniors, people with disabilities and other marginalized groups are targets for scams, fraud, ID theft, abuse, neglect and other crimes.
 How can Pierce County residents be protected and better served in the coming decade?

 Economics of Aging

 Presented by: Cathy Knight, Seattle King County Aging and Disability Services

 Communities are seeing an increasing disparity between the haves and the have nots, the wealthy and those on low incomes.
 Some face food insecurity, isolation and lack of support.
 Can the future provide a place for all?